2018ik/2018ik.github.io/_wiki/local_church.markdown

 Matthew 18:17 says "But if he refuses to hear them, tell it to the church."
 The church here is the local church, and must administrate over this situation.

 ### Kingdom Authority

+The local churches are the practical way through which God establishes His kingdom on earth today.

 In verse 18 the Lord Jesus says, "Truly I say to you, Whatever you bind on the earth shall be what has been bound in heaven, and whatever you loose on the earth shall be what has been loosed in heaven."
 Here to bind means to condemn, and to loose means to forgive.
 As in 16:19, what we bind or loose on earth should be what has been bound or loosed already in heaven.